22 Reasons You Need To Take Domestic Violence Classes

 Unhealthy communication styles are common, not only for those who abuse others but also for people who are abused—and even others who aren't in abusive relationships at all.
 It is possible to learn healthier ways of expressing your feelings and being heard.
 In domestic violence classes, you can begin to learn communication skills that you can use in every facet of your life, including in your interpersonal and romantic relationships.

 The CDC and other organizations have been developing new domestic violence programs recently.
-Their goal is to approach the problem of domestic violence from many different angles and with a variety of interventions.
+Their goal is to approach the problem of domestic violence from many different angles and with a variety of interventions that address the complexity of family violence.
 The programs are designed to help you see the enormity and complexity of the problem so that you can more fully understand what it's about and how you might be able to change.

 According to existential theory, humans face several givens, such as freedom and responsibility, death, isolation, and meaninglessness.
 How we deal with the truth of these givens can help us live a more satisfying life.
 We have an innate need to find meaning.
 One thing you can gain from taking domestic violence classes is finding meaning through becoming a better person.
 You can live peacefully with others, have more control over your actions, and contribute to society as a whole.
 Living as a healthier, happier version of yourself may inspire you to keep the changes you make permanent.